 LinkedIn is an online platform for business- and employment-oriented social networking services.
-An account in such an online platform is of major importance for IRIS since it will facilitate the
+An account in such an online platform is of major importance for IRIS since it will facilitate the communication with specific target groups and online communities such as ICT professionals, researchers, technical innovation groups and engineers.
+Maintaining contact with such groups and individuals will not only assist in communicating the project's results and content in such audience but also in finding contribution and support by specialists in certain domains essential for the project.

-Figure 13 IRIS on LinkedIn
+Figure 16 IRIS on LinkedIn